 Intent: Written non-discriminatory policies are to be followed in selecting students/residents.
 These policies should make clear the methods and criteria used in recruiting and selecting students/residents and how applicants are informed of their status throughout the selection process.
+Program directors are encouraged to refer applicants to the Dental Public Health program to the American Board of Dental Public Health for eligibility requirements to obtain Diplomate status.

 Admission of students/residents with advanced standing must be based on the same standards of achievement required by students/residents regularly enrolled in the program.
-Students/Residents with advanced standing must receive an appropriate curriculum that results in the same standards of competence required by students/residents regularly enrolled in the program.
+Students/Residents with advanced standing must receive a curriculum that results in the same standards of competence required by students/residents regularly enrolled in the program.

-- Policies and procedures on advanced standing - Results of appropriate qualifying examinations - Course equivalency or other measures to demonstrate equal scope and level of knowledge
+- Policies and procedures on advanced standing - Results of qualifying examinations - Course equivalency or other measures to demonstrate equal scope and level of knowledge